Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 This recommendation covers a large portion of the population.
-For individuals with protein needs of 125-150g, 1.5 scoops is recommended.
+For individuals with protein needs of 125-150g, 1.5 scoops are recommended.

 Is 1 Scoop of Protein Better Than 2?

-Whether 1 scoop or 2 scoops of protein powder is “better” really depends on the specific circumstances for each unique individual and their preferences and goals.
+Whether 1 scoop or 2 scoops of protein powder is “better” really depends on the specific circumstances of each unique individual and their preferences and goals.